emsesp/EMS-ESP32/README.md

 ![Telnet](doc/telnet/telnet_stats.JPG)

-You can issue commands directly to the EMS bus typing in a letter, an optional paramete followed by Enter.
+Commands can be issued directly to the EMS bus typing in a letter followed by an optional parameter and pressing Enter.
 Supported commands are:
 * **r** to send a read command to all devices to fetch values.
 The 2nd parameter is the type.
 For example 'r 33' will request type UBAParameterWW and bring back the Warm Water temperatures (not the heating) from the Boiler
 * **t** set the thermostat temperature to the given value
 * **w** to adjust the temperature of the warm water from the boiler
 * **a** to turn the warm water on and off
 * **p** to toggle the Polling response on/off.
-It's not necessary to have Polling enabled to work, but its the proper way
+It's not necessary to have Polling enabled to work
 * **T** to toggle thermostat reading on/off
 * **S** to toggle the Shower Timer functionality on/off